Declawing Cats: An Inhumane Practice

 Declawing Pets

 People often declaw their house cats to prevent them from clawing their furniture.
-As time has passed and people are now more educated, many of us now realize that declawing an animal causes them lots of pain and is not necessary to do to any animal.
+People are now more educated as time as passed.
+With people being more educated, many people realize that declawing an animal causes them lots of pain.
+This is never necessary to do to any animal.

-We can save our furniture in many other ways such as putting double-sided sticky tape on the furniture or spray a chemical deterrent on the furniture to persuade the cat to not sharpen their claws or mark the furniture.
+There are many other ways that people can save their furniture.
+Some examples include putting double-sided sticky tape on the furniture or spray on a chemical deterrent.
+Both of these are ways to persuade the cat to not sharpen their claws or mark the furniture.

 Declawing Exotic Cats

-Declawing has often been used when people owned big cats whether it was in a circus, magic show or roadside attraction.
+People have often declawed big cats when using them in circuses, magic shows, or roadside attractions.
 The owners of those cats thought they were protecting themselves from the tiger, lion, or other exotic cat by removing their claws.
-Declawing was often performed by ill-informed private owners that were not trained in veterinary care and frequently botched the job, leaving the animal with bone shards that would cripple the cat and/or grow back in very uncomfortable positions.
+Ill-informed private owners without veterinary training often tried to preform a declawing procedure.
+This led to frequently botched procedures, leaving the animal with bone shards that would cripple the cat and/or grow back in very uncomfortable positions.

 They did not take into account that the animal involved usually was quite large, possibly several hundred pounds and would be incredibly strong, and as a consequence, removing their claws would not protect them or their customers from being attacked or maimed by the animal if they were in a position to attack.
 The animal involved would usually have incredible bite force and even though its claws were removed, the animal would still be very dangerous.

-When an animal is declawed, the process not only removes its claws; it takes every toe down to the first knuckle leaving the animal involved in pain and makes the animal have to walk differently.
+Declawing an animal removes not only its claws but also every toe down to the first knuckle, causing the animal significant pain.
+Thus making the animal have to walk differently.
 The animal would then have to walk more flat footed.
 The process of removing the last bone in their toe makes the second bone abnormally bump and rub the cats’ pad.

 As the cat ages, they usually show lameness and limping because of the declawing.
 The abnormal posture that they endure because of declawing leads to pad ulcerations, arthritis and development of back problems.
-It is not considered acceptable to declaw big cats for handling purposes, and as of 2006, the federal Animal Welfare Act no longer permits declawing of exotic cats.
+Declawing big cats for handling purposes is not acceptable, and since 2006, the federal Animal Welfare Act has prohibited declawing exotic cats.

 Mauri: A Female Declawed Lion